hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 appending the PDF set name with ``/<member-id>``.

-It can be painful to write every variation explicitly, e.g. for 7-point scale factor variations or if one want variations for all members of a PDF set.
+It can be painful to write every variation explicitly, e.g. for 7-point scale factor variations or if one wants variations for all members of a PDF set.
 Therefore an asterisk can be appended to some values, which results in an *expansion*.
 For PDF sets, this means that the variation is repeated for each member of that set.
 For scale factors, ``4.0*`` is expanded to itself, unity,